zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	![](images/policy-navigation.png)

 	![](images/create-policy.png)
 6. You should see a page like this.
-This is where you will create the policy that will give the group permissions to execute the setup for this workshop.
+This is where you will create the policy that will give the group permissions to execute the setup for this workshop. (note: replace oracleonpremjava(root) with the root of your tenancy)

 	![](images/policy-details.png)
 Select **Show manual editor** and copy and paste these policies in the box below